 Let’s set the scene here:

 The Colorado Mammoth were playing the Toronto Rock.
-Junior came off the bench, caught a pass, and went to the far boards where he normally goes.
+John Grant came off the bench, caught a pass, and went to the far boards where he normally goes.
 Nothing too crazy yet.
 What he did next though was the simplest of moves, that any modified player can make, but Junior did it with such grace and ease that I just stood there in amazement with my jaw on the floor.

-As Junior jogged to a stop, the decibel level inside the stadium immediately rose as fans began cheering as soon as he touched the ball.
+As John Grant jogged to a stop, the decibel level inside the stadium immediately rose as fans began cheering as soon as he touched the ball.
 He made the slightest of hitches to get top side, brought the stick to shoulder level, and fired a shot over the goaltender’s right shoulder.
 The ball was placed perfectly in the top right corner of the net, and Junior turned and simply jogged to the bench.

 I don’t know what captivated me so much about this moment, but I was frozen for two full minutes trying to register what happened, and what I had just seen.
 It was nothing fancy, just a simple step and an even simpler shot.
 It might have been that all the fans got on their feet whenever he touches the ball, or it might be the fear that the other team feels when he has the ball in his stick.
-Something about this moment caught me and dragged me on the Junior bandwagon.
+Something about this moment caught me and dragged me on the John Grant bandwagon.

 Whatever it was, I can safely say that John Grant Junior is the best in the business.

-I went home after work and began my research about Junior, and then it hit me.
+I went home after work and began my research about John Grant, and then it hit me.
 All the accolades and accomplishments he has achieved over the years went WAY beyond what I expected.
 The career he currently has is almost unbelievable.
 Getting drafted out of high school, playing college ball at Delaware, playing for Peterborough and Coquitlam and both his MLL and NLL careers…

 Look at all the records he broke, all the awards he has won, all the championships he has helped capture, etc., and it is hard to wrap your head around it all.
 But do the research yourself and prepare to be amazed.
 And these are only the written testaments to why his name should be thrown into the ring of greatest of all time.